How to Write a Resume for Notion

 How small is Notion's team, and does that affect hiring?

-Notion operates with a surprisingly small team relative to its user base and valuation.
-This means every hire is expected to be a significant multiplier.
-Your resume should demonstrate outsized impact — show that you've accomplished meaningful results with limited resources or on small teams, rather than relying on large organizational support.
+Notion operates with a small team relative to its user base and valuation, which is why it describes hiring 'pace setters' and expects every hire to be a significant multiplier.
+Your resume should demonstrate outsized impact — meaningful results achieved with limited resources or on small teams — rather than impact that depended on large organizational support.

 What does 'craft quality' mean in practice for my resume?

-Craft quality at Notion means obsessing over details that most people overlook.
-On your resume, this translates to specificity: instead of 'improved performance,' write exactly what you improved, by how much, and what technique you used.
-Show that you care about the nuances and aren't satisfied with 'good enough.'
+Craft quality at Notion means obsessing over details others overlook.
+On your resume, that means specificity: instead of 'improved performance,' write exactly what you improved, by how much, and with what technique.
+Ivan Zhao's rule — make the common path great — applies to your bullets: pick the accomplishments that matter most and make each one excellent rather than spreading thin.

 Do I need experience building productivity or knowledge tools?

 It's not required, but it's a strong signal.
-If you've built editors, wikis, databases, no-code tools, or any product that helps people organize information, highlight that experience.
-If not, emphasize transferable qualities like building flexible systems, empowering end-users, and maintaining a high quality bar.
+If you've built editors, wikis, databases, no-code tools, or any product that helps people organize information, highlight it.
+Notion's own architecture is block-based (each block is a row it has publicly written about sharding at scale), so experience with flexible data models and editor experiences maps especially well.
+If you lack it, emphasize building flexible systems, empowering end-users, and a high quality bar.

 How important is AI experience for Notion roles?

 Increasingly important.
-Notion AI is a core part of the product roadmap, powering features like AI writing assistance, autofill, and Q&A over workspace content.
-Experience with LLM integration, semantic search, vector databases, or AI-powered product features is highly relevant for both engineering and product roles.
+Notion AI is a core part of the roadmap, powering writing assistance, autofill, and Q&A over workspace content.
+Experience with LLM integration, semantic search, vector databases, or AI-powered product features is highly relevant for both engineering and product roles — described, as always, with the craft and reasoning Notion expects.

 Similar Company Resume Guides